amir9ume/urdu_ghazals_rekhta/README.md

 - Most ghazals have between seven and twelve shers.
 For a poem to be considered a true ghazal, it must have no fewer than five couplets.
 - Almost all ghazals confine themselves to less than fifteen couplets (poems that exceed this length are more accurately considered as qasidas).
 Ghazal couplets end with the same rhyming pattern and are expected to have the same meter.
 - The ghazal's uniqueness arises from its rhyme and refrain rules, referred to as the 'qaafiyaa' and 'radif' respectively.
+- Each sher is self-contained and independent from the others, containing the complete expression of an idea.

 All data credits belong to the wonderful work done by **Rekhta foundation**.
 Link: https://www.rekhta.org/